 Firstly, a trigger is a small contraction knot in a muscle causing a tight band feeling.
-Trigger Point Therapy works by applying direct pressure to specific points on muscle tissue to reduce muscle tension and provide relief from pain.
+Trigger Point Massage Therapy works by applying direct pressure to specific points on muscle tissue to reduce muscle tension and provide relief from pain.
 Cycles of pressure and release alleviate the pain with the recipient also deep breathing and assisting in targeting the location of pain.

-Trigger point massage therapy is specifically designed to alleviate the source of the pain through cycles of isolated pressure and release.
+Trigger point massage therapy in Perth is specifically designed to alleviate the source of the pain through cycles of isolated pressure and release.
 In this type of massage the recipient actively participates through deep breathing as well as identifying the exact location and intensity of the discomfort.

 - Back Pain

 - Muscle Pain